azzaea/admixture/README.md

 number of EM iterations.

-There are two variations to the M-step update for Q. When the number of ancestral populations is small (K < 20), it is feasible to compute the optimal solution exactly by exhaustively calculating the posterior probability for each possible choice of nonzero admixture proportions.
+There are two variations to the M-step update for Q. When the number of ancestral populations is small (e.g., K < 20), it is feasible to compute the optimal solution exactly by exhaustively calculating the posterior probability for each possible choice of nonzero admixture proportions.
 Setting **exact.q = TRUE** activates this option.
 However, for larger K, it is not feasible to compute the exact solution because the number of ways of choosing nonzero admixture proportions is too large.
 Instead, setting **exact.q = FALSE** computes an approximate solution using simulated annealing.
 In this case, it is necessary to set input **T**.
 For an explanation of T, see function **update.q.sparse.approx**.

 The **cg** parameter controls the M-step update for the F matrix.
 When cg = FALSE, the allele frequencies are updated using the standard M-step solution.
 When cg = TRUE, the standard M-step update is adjusted using conjugate gradient with the Hestenes-Stiefel update formula.
-I've found that this sometimes yields a modest improvement to convergence of the EM iterates.
+I've found that this sometimes improves convergence of the EM iterates.

 Finally, **mc.cores** is the input to mclapply specifying the number of cores to use in the multicore versions of the E and M-steps.

 #### Value

-The return value is a list with two list elements:
+The return value is a list with two elements:

 **F**, the p x K matrix of population-specific allele frequency estimates;

 **Q**, the n x K matrix of admixture proportions, where n is the number of individuals (samples).
-For labeled samples, the admixture proportions are Q[i,k] = 1 when z[i] = k.
+For labeled samples, the admixture proportions are Q[i,k] = 1 for z[i] = k.

 ### Sample output from running example.admixture.R